Special Flight Permit

 - Acceptance Flights – Flying the aircraft for customer acceptance usually before the aircraft is sold and/or registered/de-registered.

 - Ferry Flights for Maintenance – Flying the aircraft to a location where maintenance is to be performed, or to a place of storage.

-- Test Flights for Approval of a Modification – Flying the aircraft for the testing of modifications.
+- Test Flights for Approval of a Modification – Flying the aircraft to test modifications.
 Test flights must be made in accordance with a Flight Test Schedule approved by the state civil aviation authority certifying the modification(s).

-- OTAR Part 21 – Certification of Aircraft, Subpart P – Issue and Renewal of Permits to Fly
+- OTAR Part 21 – Certification of Aircraft, Subpart P – Issue and Renewal of Special Flight Permits

-To apply for a Permit to Fly, the Bermuda approved Continued Airworthiness Management Organisation (CAMO) should submit a Permit to Fly application (Form AW-201(P)) along with any supporting documentation to the BCAA Principal Airworthiness Inspector or to email@example.com.
+To apply for a Special Flight Permit, the Bermuda approved CAMO should submit a Special Flight Permit Application – AW-201(p) together with any supporting documentation to the Principal Airworthiness Inspector or alternatively to firstname.lastname@example.org.

-Operators should be aware that aircraft not having a valid and in force Certificate of Airworthiness in compliance with ICAO Annex 8 do not have automatic rights of international air navigation under the Chicago Convention.
+Operators should be aware that aircraft that do not have a valid and in force Certificate of Airworthiness in compliance with ICAO Annex 8 do not have automatic rights of international air navigation under the Chicago Convention.

-An aircraft operating under a Permit to Fly should obtain permission from each State whose airspace it is intended to use while operating without a valid Certificate of Airworthiness.
+An aircraft operating under a Special Flight Permit should therefore obtain permission from each State whose airspace it is intending to use while operating without a valid Certificate of Airworthiness.

 - State Safety Programme